Skip to main content

 If there's a board you use every single day, you can star it as a favourite.
 These starred boards live in a dedicated "Favourites" section at the very top of your sidebar, so they are always one click away.
 You can also resize your columns just by dragging their edges, and the task name column will dynamically shift to fill the remaining space.

 The real power is in the columns.
 You aren't stuck with just a checkbox.
 You can add specific column types for Status (which you can customise per group), a Person column to assign someone, a Date picker for deadlines, and columns for plain text or numbers.
+Status columns are fully yours to define—you set the labels, the colours, and the order, all per board.

 Keeping things moving with Kanban